Why we are strengthening our brand

 The same charity, providing outstanding care

 We will always deliver highly professional services and place life-limited children and their families at the heart of everything we do.
-Both our hospices, Christopher’s in Guildford and Shooting Star House in Hampton, are rated overall Outstanding by the Care Quality Commission (CQC), putting us in the CQC’s top 3% of health and social services in the country.
+Both our hospices, Christopher’s in Guildford and Shooting Star House in Hampton, are rated overall either Outstanding or Good by the Care Quality Commission (CQC).
 We want to ensure that we can maintain this level of care as the needs of children with life-limiting conditions grow ever more complex – we are here to support every family who need us and will continue to work tirelessly to help make every moment count.